 Rather than giving you an example, it’s probably best to link to a successful modern query letter.
 Now imagine your work, showcased like that.
 Change the genre if necessary, the character names, etc., and you’ve got the bare bones of a query letter.

 Suggestion: check several successful query letters, particularly those which are fairly recent and are in your genre.
 If they are the queries beloved by your actual target, then so much the better.

 In addition, teasers usually go a bit longer.
 You use them to generate excitement.
-They often end with a question, but they don’t have to.
+Teasers often end with a question, but they don’t have to.

 Alice is bored and sleepy on a lazy, sunny afternoon spent with her sister.
 But then she spots a white rabbit wearing a waistcoat and checking a pocket watch.
 The rabbit says he’s going to be late!
 Should Alice follow him?
 What’s down that rabbit hole, anyway?

 Finally, elevator pitches are, just like when you are looking for a job, the kinds of quick sales pitches done on the fly when someone turns to you and says, “You’re a writer.
-What’s your book about?”
+So, what’s your book about?”

 Don’t just stand there!
-You’ve got to be prepared.
+You’ve got to be ready.